pouya1212/DUV-Patch-ViT-BreastCancer/README.md

 python3 main.py --model_type ViT-B_16 --fp16 --fp16_opt_level O2

-This will start training and evaluating at both patch-level and WSI-level using 5-fold cross-validation.
+This will start training and evaluating at both the patch level and the WSI level using 5-fold cross-validation.

 ## Installation & Requirements